Leslie Jones Tearfully Thanks Whoopi Goldberg for Inspiring Black Women

-Before Ghostbusters star Leslie Jones was a role model herself, she looked to Whoopi Goldberg for inspiration.
-When the actress and comedian appeared on U.S. talk show The View on Thursday, she told the icon what it felt like to watch her on TV, and how her success inspired black girls everywhere.
+Before comedian and Saturday Night Live cast member Leslie Jones was a role model herself, she looked to Whoopi Goldberg for inspiration.
+When the Ghostbusters star appeared on The View on Thursday, she told the icon what it felt like to watch her on TV, and how her success inspired black girls everywhere.

 “The day that I saw Whoopi Goldberg on television I cried so hard,” Jones said.
 “I kept looking at my daddy going, ‘Oh my God.
 There’s somebody on TV that looks like me!’”